Intern, Government Relations

-Carnegie Hall’s Development Department seeks a part-time, paid intern (20 hours/week) to assist with the daily operations of the Government Relations team.
+Carnegie Hall’s Development Department seeks a part-time intern (20 hours/week) to assist with the daily operations of the Government Relations team.
 Responsibilities include writing, research, administrative tasks, and full involvement in and exposure to advocacy and fundraising efforts with federal, state, and local government agencies for a major performing arts organization.

 • Assist Carnegie Hall’s Development Department in meeting revenue goals for our programs, building support for current artistic and education programs, and promoting new initiatives.